Reagan Campbell-Gillard: 2021

 In round 10 of the 2021 NRL season, he scored two tries for Parramatta in a 34-18 victory over the New Zealand Warriors.

 In round 20, Campbell-Gillard was taken from the field during Parramatta's 28-0 loss against the Sydney Roosters.
 Campbell-Gillard was later ruled out for an indefinite period with a hamstring injury.

 Campbell-Gillard played 20 games for Parramatta in the 2021 NRL season including both of the club's finals matches as they were eliminated from the competition at the semi-final stage for the third consecutive season.

-In late October 2021, Campbell-GIllard announced he was not activating his player option making him a free agent in 2023.
-On 5 November, Campbell-Gillard re-signed with Parramatta until the end of 2025 worth up to $2.4 million.
+In late October 2021, Campbell-Gillard announced he was not activating his player option, which would make him a free agent in 2023.
+On 5 November, Campbell-Gillard re-signed with Parramatta until the end of 2025, which was worth up to $2.4 million.

 2022

 On 29 May, Campbell-Gillard was selected by New South Wales to play in game one of the 2022 State of Origin series.

 On 19 June, Campbell-Gillard was not selected for game two of the series after New South Wales had lost the opening match 16-10.

-In the 2022 preliminary final, Campbell-Gillard scored two tries for Parramatta in their 24-20 upset victory over North Queensland at the Queensland Country Bank Stadium as the club reached their first grand final since 2009.
+In the 2022 preliminary final, Campbell-Gillard scored two tries for Parramatta in their 24-20 upset victory over North Queensland at the Queensland Country Bank Stadium.
+The club reached their first grand final since 2009.

 Campbell-Gillard played at prop in Parramatta's 2022 NRL Grand Final loss to Penrith.

-In October Campbell-Gillard was named in the Australia squad for the 2021 Rugby League World Cup.
+In October, Campbell-Gillard was named in the Australia squad for the 2021 Rugby League World Cup.

 Campbell-Gillard played for Australia in the 2021 Rugby League World Cup final where they defeated Samoa 30-10 to claim their 12th title.

+2023

+In round 8 of the 2023 NRL season, Campbell-Gillard was taken from the field during the second half after a tackle by Brisbane's Payne Haas.
+Despite two other players being sent to the sin bin during the game for similar tackles, Haas remained on the field.

+On 26 April, the Parramatta club announced Campbell-Gillard would be ruled out for at least two months with a high grade groin injury.

+On 3 July, Campbell-Gillard was selected by New South Wales for game 3 of the 2023 State of Origin series.

+During Parramatta's round 20 victory over the Gold Coast, Campbell-Gillard was placed on report and sin binned for a late tackle on Chris Randall where he fell over the top of the player with his knees hitting Randall in the back.
+Campbell-Gillard was later handed a four-match suspension over the incident.

+Campbell-Gillard played a total of 14 games for Parramatta in the 2023 NRL season as the club finished 10th on the table.